amritsharma/writing-challenge/Jan8-WealthSimple.md

 ##### 3) Emerging market equities: 16.9%. $EEMV.
 [BTC iShares Edge MSCI Min Vol Emerging Markets ETF](https://www.ishares.com/us/products/239641/ishares-msci-emerging-markets-minimum-volatility-etf).
 Expense ratio: 0.25%

-The iShares MSCI Emerging Markets Min Vol Factor ETF seeks to track the investment results of an index composed of emerging market equities that, in the aggregate, have lower volatility characteristics relative to the broader emerging equity markets.

-1. Exposure to emerging market stocks with potentially less risk
-2. Historically, EEMV has declined less than the market during market downturns1
-3. Consider EEMV for a core position in a portfolio
+This ETF holds a wide selection of companies in the emerging markets.
+As you can see in the list below, the companies here aren't sexy but are steady.
+Boring companies that have been around for a long time deserve a spot in a portfolio that one intends to buy and hold for decades.

 Top 10 holdings:
 ![EEMV](https://i.imgur.com/oU1QM00.png)